fleschutz/PowerShell/Docs/list-city-weather.md

-## list-city-weather.ps1 - List the current weather of cities world-wide
+## list-city-weather.ps1 - Lists current weather of cities world-wide

-List the current weather of cities world-wide (west to east) list-city-weather.ps1
+This script lists the current weather of cities world-wide (west to east).

 ## Parameters
 ```powershell